 1 exempt.
 This section is not intended to alter or extend the requirements under any document 2 retention policy adopted by a policy body or department.
-20 3 (2) Draft versions of an agreement being negotiated by representatives of the City 4 with some other party need not be disclosed immediately upon creation but must be 5 preserved and made available for public review for 10 days prior to the presentation of the 6 agreement for approval by a policy body, unless the body finds that and articulates how the 7 public interest would be unavoidably and substantially harmed by compliance with this 10 day 8 rule, provided that policy body as used in this subdivision does not include committees.
-In the 9 case of negotiations for a contract, lease or other business agreement in which an agency of 10 the City is offering to provide facilities or services in direct competition with other public or 11 private entities that are not required by law to make their competing proposals public or do not 12 in fact make their proposals public, the policy body may postpone public access to the final 13 draft agreement until it is presented to it for approval.21 14 (b) Litigation and Attorney-Client Material.
-15 (1) Notwithstanding any exemptions otherwise provided by law, the following are 16 public records subject to disclosure under this Ordinance: 17 (i) A pre-litigation claim against the City, 18 (ii) A record previously -received or created by a department policy body or 19 department in the ordinary course of business that was not attorney/clientattorney-client 20 privileged when at the time it was previously received or created; 21 (iii) Advice on compliance with, analysis of, an opinion concerning liability or duties 22 under, or any communication otherwise concerning the California Public Records Act, the 23 24 20 Revised to clarify existing legal requirements under Ordinance and expanded disclosure 25 requirement for drafts not normally kept, consistent with existing Public Records Act caselaw.
-New Sect to Clarify Constitution and Strain and
+3 (2) Draft versions of an agreement being negotiated by representatives of the City 4 with some other party need not be disclosed immediately upon creation but must be 5 preserved and made available for public review for 10 days prior to the presentation of the 6 agreement for approval by a policy body, unless the body finds that and articulates how the 7 public interest would be unavoidably and substantially harmed by compliance with this 10 day 8 rule, provided that policy body as used in this subdivision does not include committees.
+In the 9 case of negotiations for a contract, lease or other business agreement in which an agency of 10 the City is offering to provide facilities or services in direct competition with other public or 11 private entities that are not required by law to make their competing proposals public or do not 12 in fact make their proposals public, the policy body may postpone public access to the final 13 draft agreement until it is presented to it for approval.
+14 (b) Litigation and Attorney-Client Material.
+15 (1) Notwithstanding any exemptions otherwise provided by law, the following are 16 public records subject to disclosure under this Ordinance: 17 (i) A pre-litigation claim against the City; 18 (ii) A record previously received or created by a department policy body or 19 department in the ordinary course of business that was not attorney/clientattorney-client 20 privileged when at the time it was previously received or created; 21 (iii) Advice on compliance with, analysis of, an opinion concerning liability or duties 22 under, or any communication otherwise concerning the California Public Records Act, the 23 24 20 m is the state of the state 25 Revised to clarify existing legal requirements under Ordinance and expanded disclosure requirement for drafts not normally kept, consistent with existing Public Records Act caselaw.
+Moved to new 67.25(e)(8) in order to clarify and steamline Ordinance.